Pulp Fiction: "Vincent Vega and Marsellus Wallace's Wife"

+"The Gold Watch"

-Butch bets the bribe money on himself and double-crosses Marsellus, winning the bout but accidentally killing his opponent as well.
-Knowing that Marsellus will send hitmen after him, he prepares to flee with his girlfriend, Fabienne, but discovers she has forgotten to pack a gold watch passed down to him through his family.
+Butch double-crosses Marsellus by winning the bout, but accidentally kills his opponent in the process.
+He plans to flee with his girlfriend, Fabienne, but discovers she has forgotten to pack an heirloom: a gold watch which belonged to Butch's father, grandfather, and great-grandfather.
 Returning to his apartment to retrieve it, he notices a gun on the kitchen counter and hears the toilet flush.
-When Vincent exits the bathroom, Butch shoots him dead and departs.
+Vincent exits the bathroom to find Butch pointing the gun at him.
+Butch shoots Vincent dead and departs.

-When Marsellus spots Butch stopped at a traffic light, Butch rams his car into him, then gets hit by an oncoming vehicle, leaving both of them injured and dazed.
-Once Marsellus regains consciousness, he shoots at Butch, chasing him into a pawnshop.
-Butch gains the upper hand and is about to shoot Marsellus, but the shop owner, Maynard, captures them at gunpoint and binds and gags them in the basement.
-Maynard and his accomplice Zed take Marsellus into another room and begin to rape him, leaving the "gimp" – a silent figure in a bondage suit – to watch over Butch.
-Butch breaks loose and knocks the gimp unconscious.
-Instead of fleeing, he decides to save Marsellus, and arms himself with a katana from the pawnshop.
+While Butch is stopped at a traffic light, he sees Marsellus crossing the road.
+Butch rams his car into him and knocks him over, but is himself injured when his vehicle collides with another.
+Marsellus recovers, shoots at Butch and chases him into a pawnshop.
+Maynard, the shop owner, captures them at gunpoint and binds and gags them in the basement.
+Maynard and his accomplice, Zed, task their gimp sex slave with watching Butch while they take Marsellus into another room and begin to rape him.
+Butch breaks free and is about to escape, but decides to save Marsellus and arms himself with a katana from the pawnshop.
 He kills Maynard and frees Marsellus, who shoots Zed in the crotch with Maynard's shotgun.
-Marsellus informs Butch that they are even, and to tell no one about the rape and to depart Los Angeles forever.
-Butch picks up Fabienne on Zed's motorcycle, and they ride away.
+Marsellus tells Butch that he will call his crew to help him torture Zed to death.
+He further tells Butch that they are "cool" (even) and instructs him to tell no one about the incident and depart Los Angeles forever.
+Butch picks up Fabienne on Zed's chopper and they ride away.

+"The Bonnie Situation"

+In the apartment, after Jules and Vincent kill Brett, another man bursts out of the bathroom and fires at them.
+Every shot misses and they shoot him dead.
+Jules says that their survival was a miracle, which Vincent disputes, believing the man was just a lousy shot.
+While driving away with another one of Brett's friends, Marvin (who was actually a plant from Marsellus's organization), Vincent accidentally shoots him in the head when Jules drives over a bump in the road, covering Vincent, Jules, and the car interior in blood.
+They hide the car at the home of Jules's old friend and former business partner Jimmie, who demands they deal with the problem before his wife Bonnie comes home.
+Marsellus sends a cleaner, Winston Wolfe, who directs Jules and Vincent to hide the body in the trunk, clean the car, dispose of their bloody clothes and take the car to a junkyard.